bashdot/bashdot/README.md

 Using a combinations of profiles, you can remove conditional logic from your bash scripts.
-For example, create a Linux profile for Linux specific commands or aliases, or an identity profile for those specific to the identity organization.
+For example, create a Linux profile for Linux specific commands or aliases, or an operations profile for those specific to the operations organization.
 Only install what you need on a given system, at a specific time.

+Bashdot supports templates for replacing values in files during installation.

 ## Quick Start